elunna/nerfhack-changelog/README.md

 | 30       | 4 800 000   |

 ### Leveling up bonuses
-Players get a to-hit bonus after reaching level 20 (from EvilHack with adjustments)
-    * Level 22: +1 to-hit
-    * Level 24: +d2 to-hit
-    * Level 26: +d3 to-hit, and so on.

 Leveling up grants damage bonuses (SlashTHEM)
     * Level 10, +1 damage to attacks.
     * level 20+: +d(x), where x is 1 damage for every additional level gained.
     * For example: At level 25, you would get a combined total of +d6+1 damage (+1 for reaching XP 10 and +6 for levels 20-25).

+### To-hit bonuses and penalties
+A lot of changes have been introduced to reign back the bonuses for to-hit because in vanilla NetHack, its not uncommon to have nearly a 100% hit rate by the mid or late game.

+* Strength doesn't affect to-hit calculations.
+* * The effect Luck has on to-hit bonuses has been reduced to (Luck / 3) (Evil/Spork)
+* Luck still has an effect when -1, -2, +1, and +2 (xNetHack)
+* Players get an additional +1 to-hit bonus whilst XP1-5.
+*Players get a to-hit bonus after reaching level 20 (from EvilHack with adjustments)
+    * Level 22: +1 to-hit
+    * Level 24: +d2 to-hit
+    * Level 26: +d3 to-hit, and so on.
+* Weapon enchantments give variable to-hit bonus instead of flat bonus.
+* The enchantment based to-hit bonus for projectiles capped at +7.
+* All short swords get +1 to-hit (Dyna)
+* You get a +4 to-hit bonus for attacking with a scimitar on a steed.
+* **Polearms** get a +4 to-hit bonus vs horses and centaurs.
+* fencing gloves provide +2 to-hit when you are attacking with a free off-hand (dnh)
+* gauntlets of dexterity grant +1 to-hit whilst using bows (Evil)
+* gauntlets of fumbling grant -9 to-hit penalty whilst using bows (Evil)
+* combat boots provide 1AC and +1 to-hit (dnh)
+* You have an increaseed wand to-hit chance for high-dex characters  (Splice)
 ## Misc changes
 * These don't really fit into any category, or are just silly.
 * 8d93bedd9 Halu reverse geno troll msg (from UnNetHack).
 * 899833966 Funny troll #chat messages (from SpliceHack, I think).
 * Characters who don't like baths may resist fountain's urging (xnh).
 * New hallucinatory monsters from Secret of Mana and Magic of Scheherazade.
 * The fat lady sings if you win whilst hallucinating (xnh).

 ## CREDITS